 My grandmother shared with me that years ago the words “busy” and “family” would’ve never been used within the same sentence.
 My mother would chime in to say,” Well these are different times!”
 My have times changed with many families struggling to find balance in caring, providing, and maintaining to the best of their abilities some form of a loving structure as a family unit.
-Although our family dynamics may differ many of us can agree that we’re busy parents trying our best within our families.
+Our family dynamics may differ, but many of us can agree that we’re all busy parents trying our best within our families.

 Here are some helpful tips in navigating as a busy family in making sure every moment and everyone counts:

 - Define your family priority list.
 I love all my family, friends, and loved ones, but I am reminded that my family at home is first over all.
-I am also a caregiver to my husband who has sickle cell and our daughter living with autism.
+I’m a mother to a special needs daughter who needs a lot of additional support at home and school.
 It’s important to have a healthy balance, establish boundaries, an understanding of your famliy’s resources, and proper time management when it comes to extending ourselves with others.
 Family comes first.
 Don’t miss your child’s soccer game for a networking event!

 - Schedule family time activities, outings, and downtime together as one.
 Hold one another accountable in love in making sure each one of you follows through.
 Have a visual board that everyone in the house can see to plan accordingly to not conflict with work, school, or other outside responsibilities.
 Our kiddos love to check out our dry eraser board to see what’s happening with the family from day to day.
 Make it fun with scheduling simple things like a family walk, park day, baking cookies, or movie night.